JT8D-17/x-plane-utility-scripts/Linux benchmarking/Readme.md

 &nbsp;

-### X-Plane12_Bench.sh script function call
+### X-Plane12_Bench.sh configuration

-*runbench [test] [Mode]*

-- *runbench*: Calls the function.
+#### Required settings

+- *FullscreenRes*: Sets the screen resolution to run the benchmark with.
-- *test*: Define the test codes that the script should perform.
+- *benchmarks*: Define the test codes that the script should perform.
+Set to a string or string array (separate with whitespace).

+#### Optional settings
-- *Mode*: Switch between drivers and shader compilers.
+- *rendererOption* Switch between drivers and shader compilers.
 X-Plane 12 forces the vulkan API.
 "llvm" forces usage of the LLVM compiler (otherwise uses the default aco compiler). **Mesa drivers only**
 "amdvlk" forces usage of the AMDVLK Vulkan driver. **This driver is not officially supported by X-Plane 12**

-&nbsp;

-Sequential benchmark runs can be set up by simply setting the *benchmarks* variable to a sequence of integers (such as in the example configuration).
-Optionally, each of these can be repeated a number of times to account for statistical variance.
+- *repeatBench* and *repeatCount* specify, if and how often you want to repeat each benchmark run in *benchmarks*
+- *write_csv* set to true, if you also want to output the most relevant data to a .csv file, allowing more comfortable evalutation with tools like Python or LibreOffice.

 &nbsp;